-• Cut only about a third of the grass blade at a time.
+- Cut only about a third of the grass blade at a time.
 Do not cut below the 44 mm (1-3/4 inch) setting unless the grass is sparse or it is late fall when grass growth begins to slow down.
-Refer to Adjusting the Cutting Height (page 9).

-- When cutting grass over 15 cm (6 inches) tall, mow at the highest cutting height setting and walk slower; then mow again at a lower setting for the best lawn appearance.
+Refer to Adjusting the Cutting Height (page 7). - When cutting grass over 15 cm (6 inches) tall, mow at the highest cutting height setting and walk slower; then mow again at a lower setting for the best lawn appearance.
 If the grass is too long, the machine may plug and cause the engine to stall. - Mow only dry grass or leaves.
-Wet grass and leaves tend to clump on the yard and can cause the machine to plug or the engine to stall.
+Wet grass and leaves tend to clump on the yard and can cause the machine to plug or the engine to stall. - Alternate the mowing direction.
+This helps disperse the clippings over the lawn for even fertilization. - If the finished lawn appearance is unsatisfactory, try 1 or more of the following: - Replace the blade or have it sharpened. - Walk at a slower pace while mowing. - Raise the cutting height on your machine. - Cut the grass more frequently. - Overlap cutting swaths instead of cutting a full swath with each pass.